Dawn of the Planet of the Apes: Humans

-Additionally, James Franco makes an uncredited appearance as Will Rodman, Caesar's adoptive father, utilizing a combination of new and unused footage from Rise of the Planet of the Apes.
+Additionally, James Franco makes an uncredited appearance as Will Rodman through unused footage from Rise of the Planet of the Apes.

 Production

 Development

 After the release of Rise of the Planet of the Apes, director Rupert Wyatt commented on possible sequels: "I think we're ending with certain questions, which is quite exciting.
 To me, I can think of all sorts of sequels to this film, but this is just the beginning."
 Screenwriter and producer Rick Jaffa also stated that Rise featured several clues as to future sequels: "I hope that we're building a platform for future films.
 We're trying to plant a lot of the seeds for a lot of the things you are talking about in terms of the different apes and so forth."

 In an interview recorded after the release of Rise, Wyatt stated, "We want to grow and evolve, in the films that will [hopefully] come after this, to the '68 original."
 Wyatt also stated that he wants it to take place eight years after Rise, as a whole new ape generation can be born, and explore the dynamics of Caesar and Koba's relationship.
 According to screenwriter Rick Jaffa, a version of the spaceship from the 1968 Planet of the Apes under the name Icarus was in Rise as a deliberate hint to a possible sequel.

 In November 2011, Andy Serkis was the first to be announced as having closed a deal for a sequel to Rise.
 It was reported to be a "healthy seven-figure deal" for him to reprise his role as Caesar, the ape leader.
 On May 15, 2012, it was announced Scott Z. Burns had been hired to do rewrites on the original screenplay by Rise writers Rick Jaffa and Amanda Silver.
 On May 31, 2012, 20th Century Fox announced that the sequel would be titled Dawn of the Planet of the Apes.

 On September 17, 2012, there were reports that director Wyatt was considering leaving the sequel due to his concern that a May 2014 release date would not give him enough time to make the film properly.
 On October 1, Cloverfield director Matt Reeves was confirmed as his replacement.
 Reeves had been working on developing a new Twilight Zone film.
 On October 18, Mark Bomback, writer of Live Free or Die Hard, was reported to be doing a re-write for Reeves.